 Better yet, you could put a smaller greenhouse inside your larger greenhouse.
 This would effectively give you two layers of greenhouse protection.
 Each layer of greenhouse protection gives you almost an entire zone of growing advantage!

 That would result in very little heating needs, even 4-6 weeks before your typical last frost.
 Remember, both greenhouses would need to be vented, so that would mean two sets of these temperature control systems.

 Additional Notes On Small Greenhouse Temperature Control

-We are also monitoring peak low and high temperatures via a wireless thermometer.
+We like to monitor peak low and high temperatures via a wireless thermometer.
 It is nice to be able to tell when we’re starting to push the limits of the heater or if we need to adjust the fan a bit.

-In our experience with this solution, when you push 4-6 weeks out, you need some additional heat.
-We install two of the 300 watt heaters to use through April and this allows us to heat against temperatures in the teens.
+In our experience with this solution, when you push to get your plants outside 4-6 weeks before last frost, you need some additional heat.
+We install two of the 300 watt heaters to use through April and this allows us to heat against temperatures well into the teens.

 Final Thoughts On Small Greenhouse Temperature Control